HISTORIC PRESERVATION FACULTY

 Cristina Turdean, Associate Professor & Director, Center for Historic Preservation

 B.S. & M.S., Polytechnic Institute of Cluj-Napoca (Romania); M.A., State University of New York at Oneonta; Ph.D., University of Delaware

-Cristina Turdean serves as the expert in Museum Studies for the Department of Historic Preservation where she teaches a number of related classes.
+Cristina Turdean serves as the Director of the Center for Historic Preservation.
+She is the expert in Museum Studies for the Department of Historic Preservation where she teaches a number of related classes.
 In addition to these responsibilities Dr. Turdean also serves on the Museum Studies Minor Committee at the University.
 Since coming to the University of Mary Washington in 2011 Dr. Turdean has actively engaged her students in the local museum community by planning a number of exhibits, conducting collections management work, developing school programs, and writing grants for organizations like the George Washington Foundation, the Washington Heritage Museums, James Monroe Museum and Fredericksburg Area Museum and Cultural Center.